 "The fact that the physicians were not blind to treatment may have made them reluctant to achieve and maintain adequate doses fearing tolerability and compliance issues," Blier wrote further.

 "In my practice, if I have a patient with moderate to severe depression, I will present them with the option of taking two antidepressants; that sounds aggressive, but actually it is not.
 Treating with two medications is common practice," continued Blier.

-published with the CO-MED study, Carol A. Tamminga, MD, professor and chairman of psychiatry at the University of Texas Southwestern Medical Center at Dallas, addressed the question of whether polypharmacy is good treatment with "there seems not to be an easy or a universal answer.”
+In a commentary published with the CO-MED study, Carol A. Tamminga, MD, professor and chairman of psychiatry at the University of Texas Southwestern Medical Center at Dallas, addressed the question of whether polypharmacy is good treatment with "there seems not to be an easy or a universal answer.”